 Although Taipei retains its perpetual charm, travelers are starting to look beyond Taiwan’s capital city to the rest of the island.
 There’s definitely something in the water with a 100% increase in wishlist addition for the Taiwanese provinces over the last year.
 Whether it’s visiting the beautiful old street in Daxi in the Taoyuan region, with its traditional storefronts, or trying tasty tofu delicacies, the lesser-known provinces of Taiwan have a lot to offer.
 Taitung, a sleepy coastal town, is another popular choice, offering a beautiful array of scenery and outdoor adventures including being a surprisingly exhilarating surf hotspot.

-In Daxi, you can chill out in a well-appointed RV camper, complete with a comfortable double bedroom and cooking facilities — and your hosts can even help you whip up a mean kiln-baked pizza.
+In Daxi, you can chill out in a traditional Taiwanese Minsu complete with a comfortably large bed and an epic balcony view — and your hosts can even help you whip up a mean kiln-baked pizza.
 In Taitung, you can stay in the unique UFO house and grab a bike to explore the local fields surrounding the property.

 Check out more listings in Taiwan here.